Eastmanosteus

 Eastmanosteus ("Eastman's bone") is a fossil genus of dunkleosteid placoderms.
-It was closely related to the giant Dunkleosteus, but differed from that genus in size, in possessing a distinctive tuberculated bone ornament, a differently shaped nuchal plate and a more zig-zagging course of the sutures of the skull roof.
+It was closely related to the giant Dunkleosteus, but differed from that genus in size and in possessing a distinctive tuberculated bone ornament, a differently shaped nuchal plate, and a more zig-zagging course of the sutures of the skull roof.

 Species of Eastmanosteus had powerful jaws with sharp cutting edges and were likely active predators.
 Fossils have been found in many parts of the world in marine sediments dating from the Middle to Late Devonian.
-They were medium-to-large fish, with specimens E. pustulosus and E. licharevi approaching a total length of 3 metres.
+They were medium-to-large fish, with specimens E. pustulosus and E. licharevi approaching a total length of 3 m.
 Complete exoskeletons with soft-tissue traces of E. calliaspis from Australia make this one of the best known dunkleosteids.

 Phylogeny

 Eastmanosteus and its relative Dunkleosteus belong to the family Dunkleosteidae.
 The phylogeny of Eastmanosteus can be shown in the cladogram below:

 Alternatively, the subsequent 2016 Zhu et al. study using a larger morphological dataset recovered Panxiosteidae well outside of Dunkleosteoidea, leaving the status of Dunkleosteidae as a clade grouping separate from Dunkleosteoidea in doubt, as shown in the cladogram below: